clechasseur/exsb/DEVELOPMENT.md

 ### Rust nightly

-In order to run `rustfmt` or generate the docs, you will need a Nightly Rust toolset.
+In order to run `rustfmt`, you will need a Nightly Rust toolset.
 If you do not have one installed, you can install one via `rustup` by running

 ```bash
 rustup toolchain install nightly